ralphjsmit/filament/packages/schemas/docs/02-forms/03-select.md

     )
 ```

-If you would like to access the current search query in the `modifyQueryUsing` function, you can inject `$search`.
+<UtilityInjection set="formFields" version="4.x" extras="Search;?string;$search;The current search input value, if the field is searchable.">The `modifyQueryUsing()` method can inject various utilities into the function as parameters.</UtilityInjection>

 ### Customizing the relationship option labels